spring-media/vussr/docs/installation-basic-usage.md

 👉 [Please refer to Configuration to learn how to change those paths](./configuration.md)

-You can now add npm script to you `package.json
+You can now add npm scripts to you package.json

 ```json
 {